apache/calcite/site/_docs/howto.md

 tests need to run before merging.

 If the PR has multiple commits, squash them into a single commit.
-The commit message should follow the conventions outined in [contribution guidelines]({{ site.baseurl }}/develop/#contributing).
+The commit message should follow the conventions outlined in [contribution guidelines]({{ site.baseurl }}/develop/#contributing).
 If there are conflicts it is better to ask the contributor to take this step, otherwise it is preferred to do this manually since it saves time and also